Cerno-b/mtg-turing-machine/README.md

 python -m unittest
 ```

 From there, you can explore the different conversion options.
-Since the simulation of a MTG-TM that has been constructed from an arbitrary Turing machine can run a very long time, it may be advisable to start with a simpler conversion.
-The code allows to start at any point in the conversion, so you could construct a 2-tag system by hand which should simulate in a few seconds.
-Since non-binary Turing machines can take months or even years to simulate, you can speed up the process significantly by building a binary Turing machine by hand.
+Since the simulation of a MTG-TM constructed from an arbitrary Turing machine can run a very long time, it may be advisable to start with a simpler conversion.
+The code allows to start at any point in the conversion chain, so you could construct a 2-tag system by hand which should simulate in a few seconds.
+Unfortunately it is not trivial to build meaningful 2-tag systems manually.

+Another option is to write a binary Turing machines by hand, since auto-converted ones can take months or even years to finish the simulation, so you can speed up the process significantly by building a binary Turing machine on your own.
 It will still be slow, but may just be feasible.
+Although easier to write than 2-tag systems, binary Turing machines are still pretty tricky.

 In the following you will find a few pointers about how to construct each type of program by hand.
-You can find examples for all these program types in the file [instances.py](mtg_turing_machine/classes/instances.py)
+You can find examples for all these program types in the file [instances.py](mtg_turing_machine/classes/instances.py).
+It is generally advisable to check the unit tests on usage details.

 ### Turing Machine